Carl Rubin (architect): Biography

 Carl Rubin was born in 1899 in Sniatyn in Galicia.
-He studied architecture in Vienna.
+He studied architecture at the University of Vienna in Vienna.
 In 1920, Rubin immigrated to Eretz Israel, settling in Tel Aviv.
 In 1931, Rubin returned to Berlin to work for Erich Mendelsohn, an Allenstein-born Jewish architect whose architectural philosophy influenced Rubin's later designs.

-In 1932, Rubin moved back to Tel Aviv in Mandate Palestine and opened his own architectural office, contributing to the development of Tel Aviv and UNESCO's later recognition of the "White City" as a World Heritage Site.
+In 1932, Rubin moved back to Tel Aviv in Mandate Palestine and opened his own architectural office.
+He contributed to the development of Tel Aviv and UNESCO's later recognition of the "White City" as a World Heritage Site.

 Projects

 Dizengoff House/Independence Hall

-One of Rubin's important designs was his remodelling of the building that became Israel's Independence Hall (at Rothschild Boulevard 16).
-In 1932, Rubin resigned the home of Mayor of Tel Aviv Me'ir Dizengoff, who donated it to the city as the first home of the Tel Aviv Museum of Art.
+One of Rubin's important designs was his remodeling of the building that became Israel's Independence Hall (at Rothschild Boulevard 16).
+In 1932, Rubin resigned the home of Me'ir Dizengoff, Mayor of Tel Aviv who donated it to the city as the first home of the Tel Aviv Museum of Art.

 Dr. Sadovsky House

 Rubin designed numerous residential complexes in Tel Aviv.
 One of these buildings, the home of Dr. Sadovsky (85, Rothschild Boulevard), designed in 1933, sold for 7 million dollars in 2007.